PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 One has to add it manually.
 I am still not sure which CRUD package to recommend.
 Reportedly the one used in SubstanceD does not do CRUD.
 So which one does?
-The next one I found has just been rearchited for use with relational databases.
+The next one I found has just been re-architectedd for use with relational databases.
 Also not what I need.

 I also use components.
 Pyramid only supports view components.
 But the Zope Component Architecture is now available with PyAMS.